mirayatech/macos-big-sur-clone/README.md

-# macOS Big Sur Clone 🍏
+# MacOS Big Sur Clone 🍏

 A macOS desktop clone.
 I created this project out of fascination for the Mac/Apple desktop UI and wanted to try to replicate it as closely as possible, even with the dynamic dock behavior.